Dr. Fager: World record

 Baeza was also surprised by the performance.
 "I never in any of his races knew how fast he was going," he said.
 "He moved so smoothly and his action was so fluid I felt like I was in a Lear Jet.
 All I knew was that he was going faster than the rest of them.
 I'd try to slow him down, but he'd still pull away from them."

 Nerud called it a "Babe Ruth performance".
 Dr. Fager's time would stand as the world record on any surface for 29 years.
 It still stands as the American record for a mile on the dirt.
 The race was ranked #7 in The Blood-Horse list of the Horse Racing's Top 100 Moments of the 20th century.

+The record has since been tied because of a rule regarding fractions of seconds in timing horse races.
+In 1968, Arlington Park used a timing system that counted by fifths of a second.
+On May 7, 2003, Najran won the Westchester Handicap, a one mile race over one turn at Belmont Park, which has timed in hundredths since 1991, with a 1:32.24.
+Since the timing accuracy was only to fifths in 1968 compared to hundredths in 2003, the mark is declared to be tied.
+For the record to be broken, a horse would have to run 1:32.19 or faster.

 Aftermath

 For his next start, Nerud decided to try the colt on the turf for the first time in the United Nations Handicap on September 11.
 The field included 1967 champion turf horse (and future Horse of the Year) Fort Marcy, Australian champion Tobin Bronze and multiple stakes winner Flit-to.
 Dr. Fager was assigned 134 pounds, spotting his rivals from 12 to 23 pounds.
 Despite this, Nerud's only concern was the weather, fearing that soft going would blunt Dr. Fager's natural speed.
 Elliott Burch, the trainer of Fort Marcy, foresaw additional problems.
 "It's been my experience that speed horses on the dirt are usually not turf horses," he said.
 "They can't handle the turns.
 They tend to run out, and I think 'Fager' is going to have his problems keeping from racing wide."

 On raceday, the turf was firm but somewhat slippery and Dr. Fager had trouble maintaining his stride.
 He went to the early lead and was challenged closely by longshot Advocator, who poked a nose in front down the backstretch.
 Dr. Fager moved back to the lead, only to be passed again by Advocator.
 At the top of the stretch, Fort Marcy made a move, only to run into traffic problems.
 In deep stretch, Advocator looked the likely winner but Dr. Fager fought back and prevailed by a neck in the final stride.
 "My horse is not a grass horse," said Nerud.
 "He won on class and heart alone."